mstefanowich/EasyMine.online-Monitor/README.md

     * Open up the .bat file and edit it so the path is the full path to the easymine-mon .exe
     * Do not remove echo off or cls command (to clear screen)
-    * Paratmeters are wallets like: VtP1ea9gWvjGzzA8x4uJD68vNZzbjDGGuq VnjFZ64GFGRejFrizkd27JASdst8BYxWoE
+    * Parameters are wallets like: VtP1ea9gWvjGzzA8x4uJD68vNZzbjDGGuq VnjFZ64GFGRejFrizkd27JASdst8BYxWoE
     * Parameters are to be passed as seen above (or in the .bat file), no commas, slashes, hyphens, etc. Just pass the wallet address.

 ## Built With